Glossary of terms in biotechnology

 Nuclease

-An enzyme that, by cleaving chemical bonds, breaks down nucleic acids into their constituent nucleotides.
-See also Exonuclease.
+An enzyme that, by cleaving chemical bonds, breaks down nucleic acids into

 Nucleic acids

-Large molecules, generally found in the cell's nucleus and/or cytoplasm, that are made up of nucleotide bases.
-The two kinds of nucleic acid are DNA and RNA.
+that are made up of nucleotide bases.
+The two kinds of nucleic acid are

 Nucleotide base